RobinLinde/MapComplete-MQTT/README.md

 # MapComplete-MQTT

-MapComplete-MQTT is a serrvice publishing statistics about [OpenStreetMap](https://www.openstreetmap.org) changesets made with [MapComplete](https://github.com/pietervdvn/MapComplete) to an MQTT broker.
+MapComplete-MQTT is a service publishing statistics about [OpenStreetMap](https://www.openstreetmap.org) changesets made with [MapComplete](https://github.com/pietervdvn/MapComplete) to an MQTT broker.

 ## Running the service